TRAVELING EXHIBIT

 In 2015, the Wright Museum presented an original exhibit of 83 paintings by American serviceman Charles J. Miller.
-With support from Miller’s family, The Wright is now able to share Miller’s work outside of NH for the first time ever.
+With support from Miller’s family, The Wright Museum is now able to share Miller’s work outside of NH for the first time ever.

 Both NH Chronicle and the Boston Globe covered the Wright’s original Miller show.